HelpMe-Pls/Life-Engineering/Frontend/CSS/CSS.md

 `:not(<complex-selector-list>)`
 	- `:first-of-type` and `:last-of-type` only applied for _siblings_ **_within_** a container.
 Same for `:first-child` and `:last-child`.
 - Pseudo-element (remember: `e2` for 2 colons) also goes right after the selector, like `::before`, `::placeholder`
-	- `::before` and `::after` are really just secret spans, nothing more (i.e. they're visible but you can't select them like normal text)
+	- `::before` and `::after` are really just secret `span`s, nothing more (i.e. they're visible but you can't select them like normal text)
 	- We can style the placeholder text in a form input with `::placeholder`:
 ```css
 input::placeholder {